jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_2_MetaMask_Walkthrough.md

-# MetaMask C
+# MetaMask Connection to Testnet

-We will connect our online digital wallet to our testnet.
-We should have puppernet tokens in our wallet.
+This continuing from the previous section.
+Our puppernet blockchain testnet should be running and mining/sealing blocks.
+We ran our network to allow node connections from external online sources.
+MetaMask will be one of these sources.
+We will access and connect to the puppernet network through MetaMask.

+## Part 1

+* Have your testnet turned on in Git-bash.
+* Go into MetaMask.